isomerpages/moe-sshideasfestival/index.md

         this weekUpcoming events this weekUpcoming events this weekUpcoming events this weekUpcoming events this weekUpcoming events this wee
   - infopic:
-      title: Hacking the STEM fields
+      title: Hacking the STEM fieldsHacking the STEmmm mmm mmmmmmmm mmmmm
       id: infopic
       description: |-
         Talks on how the